-The paper is organized as follows: In Section \ref{section:preliminaries} we introduce notation and the semidiscrete \textit{low-order scheme} and the \textit{AFC scheme} for the discretization of \eqref{Minimal_model_uc}.
-Further, we prove some auxiliary results for the stabilization terms, that we will employ in the analysis that follows and rewrite the low-order and AFC scheme, as general semidiscrete scheme.
-In Section \ref{section:fully_discrete}, we discretize the general semidiscrete scheme in time, using the backward Euler method.
+The paper is organized as follows: In Section \ref{section:preliminaries} we introduce notation and the semi-discrete \textit{low-order scheme} and the \textit{AFC scheme} for the discretization of \eqref{Minimal_model_uc}.
+Further, we prove some auxiliary results for the stabilization terms, that we will employ in the analysis that follows and rewrite the low-order and AFC scheme, as general semi-discrete scheme.
+In Section \ref{section:fully_discrete}, we discretize the general semi-discrete scheme in time, using the backward Euler method.
 For a sufficiently smooth solution of \eqref{Minimal_model_uc} and $k=O(h^{1+\epsilon})$, with $0<\epsilon<1$, we demonstrate that there exists a unique discrete solution which remains bounded and derive error estimates in $L^{2}$ for the cell density and $H^{1}$ for the chemical concentration.
-In Section \ref{section:positivity}, we show that the discrete solution preserves nonnegativity.
+In Section \ref{section:positivity}, we show that the discrete solution preserves the positivity.
 Finally, in Section \ref{section:numerical_results}, we present numerical experiments, illustrating our theoretical results.